 If you have already spoken with the Township Assessor and still believe that your property is not valued correctly, you may file a formal complaint to the County Board of Review.
 A Formal Complaint can only be filed within 30 days of assessments being published.
-Assessments for 2018 were published on July 18th and 19th, making the deadline to file an appeal for 2018 August 20th.
+Assessments for 2020 were published on August 5, 2020.

 For more information about filing an appeal, please see our frequenty asked questions, located here.

 Appeal to the Illinois Property Tax Appeal Board: